renie26/Evolution-of-Internet/README.md

 In 1969, the Apache Network transmitted the first message between Stanford University and the University of California, Los Angeles.

-Here we weave a tale of the internet's natural genesis, a story about human networks.
+Here we weave a tale of the Internet's natural genesis, a story about human networks.